pinterest/ktlint/documentation/release-latest/docs/install/cli.md

 ### Microsoft Windows users

 !!! tip "Microsoft Windows"
+    On Microsoft Windows you'll have to use `java -jar ktlint ...`

 1. You can download the file via wget on Windows or manually via [releases](https://github.com/pinterest/ktlint/releases)
   - Example: `wget https://github.com/pinterest/ktlint/releases/download/0.49.1/ktlint`